kexin-zhang/kexin-zhang.github.io/_posts/2018-07-02-google-maps-to-geojson.md

 }
 ```

-#### Extra Reading:
+#### Other:
 * If you want lots of details about GeoJSON, there's a really good [blog post](https://macwright.org/2015/03/23/geojson-second-bite.html).
 * The example map in this post was created with D3 v4.
-This [page](http://duspviz.mit.edu/d3-workshop/mapping-data-with-d3/) has a good primer on basics of maps with D3.
+This [page](http://duspviz.mit.edu/d3-workshop/mapping-data-with-d3/) has a good overview of mapping with D3.